-A 1,000 watt generator may be used to charge just the batteries.
-However, if wanting to run appliances such as microwave or air condition units, it is recommended to have at least 4,000 watts or more* (This is for a 30-amp system).
+If you're boondocking and just want to ensure that your batteries don't fall to unhealthy levels, a 1,000 watt generator is typically sufficient for charging the batteries.
+However, if you want to run your Airstream's appliances – such as the microwave or air conditioning units – it is recommended to have at least 4,000 watts or more* (for a 30-amp system).

 How Much Power Output Do You Need?